commercialhaskell/lts-haskell/README.md

 These are all standard caveats that apply when following PVP versioning.
 The point here is that, while LTS Haskell greatly reduces the amount of breakage that may occur, you still need to check your code before upgrading.

+### Intentional breaking changes

+In some rare circumstances, a breaking API change may be included within an LTS major version series.
+This will be at the Stackage curators' discretion, but will be reserved for cases such as major bugs and security fixes.
+If a major version bump in a package is necessary, and the API change impact is deemed to be minor enough, it is possible for major version changes to be slipped in midstream.